wcj365/UMBC-Data-Science-Capstone/Report_Template.md

   - Defition
   - Potential values (for categorical valuables, what are the categories?)
 - Which variable/column will be your target/label in your ML model?
-- Which variables/columns may selected as features/predictors for your ML models?
+- Which variables/columns may be selected as features/predictors for your ML models?

 ## 4. Exploratory Data Analysis (EDA)

 - Perform data exploration using Jupyter Notebook
 - You would focus on the target variable and the selected features and drop all other columns.
 - produce summary statistics of key variables
-- Create visualizations (I recommend using Plotly)
+- Create visualizations (I recommend using **Plotly Express**)
 - Find out if the data require cleansing:
-  - missing values?
+  - Missing values?
-  - duplicate rows?
+  - Duplicate rows?
-- Find out if the data require splitting, merging, pivoting, etc.
+- Find out if the data require splitting, merging, pivoting, melting, etc.
 - Find out if you need to bring in other data sources to augment your data.
   - For example, population, socioeconomic data from Census may be helpful.
 - For textual data, you will pre-process (normalize, remove stopwords, tokenize) them before you can analyze them in predictive analysis/machine learning.